 If you like having background music on your stream a great way to get your audience more involved is by allowing them to choose a song.
 Not only is this a great way for you and your community to bond but you’re likely to get more watch time as viewers will request a song and wait for it to be played before leaving the stream.

 To add this feature to our stream we are going to be using Nightbot.
-Let’s look at the step by step to setting up Nightbot Song Requests.
+Let’s look at the step by step for setting up Nightbot Song Requests.

 How To Add Nightbot Song Requests To Your Stream

 Step 1 – Sign Up To Nightbot & Add It To Your Stream